Lake Forest Dental Arts logo

 • The bond between the natural tooth and the veneer is stronger

-Are you planning crowns or veneers and need to know which option is better
+Are you planning crowns or veneers and need to know which dental procedure is better

 If you would like to learn more about both dental veneers and crowns at our Chicago, IL practice, schedule a consultation with Dr. Fondriest by calling 847-234-0517.
 Taking your unique, personal goals into account, we can help you achieve the bright, dazzling smile you’ve always wanted.
-We pledge to do it in the most conservative way.
+We pledge to perform our services in the most conservative way.

 Dr Fondriest is a Nationally recognized and highly sought after cosmetic dentist.
 He serves clients from throughout the United States